global-asp/lida-source/en/0005_helping-and-understanding.md

 "That way."

 ##
-"I do not understand."
+"I don't understand."

 ##
-"Is this correct?"
+"Is this right?"

 "Yes."

 ##
-"Is this correct?"
+"Is this right?"

 "No."

 ##
-"I can help you."
+"Can I help you?"

 ##
 "Could you help me, please?"

 "Yes, of course!"

 ##
-"Could you give me that?"
+"Could I have that, please?"

 "Yes, of course!"

 ##
 "Thank you!"